bendotcodes/cookies/packages/react-cookie/README.md

 - options (object):
   - doNotParse (boolean): do not convert the cookie into an object no matter what
+  - doNotUpdate (boolean): do not update the cookies when the component mounts

 ```jsx
 const [cookies, setCookie, removeCookie] = useCookies(['cookie-name'], {